AdobeDocs/experience-manager-65.en/help/commerce/cif/configuring/advanced-url-configuration.md

 >
 > The `url_path` is a concatenation of the `url_keys` of a product or category's ancestors and the product or category's `url_key` separated by `/` slash.

+### Specific Category-/Product-Pages {#specific-pages}

+It is possible to create [multile category and product pages](../authoring/multi-template-usage) for only a specific subset of categories or products of a catalog.

+The `UrlProvider` is pre-configured to generate deep links to such pages on author tier instances.
+This is useful to editors, that browse a site using Preview mode, navigate to a specific product or category page and switch back to Edit mode to edit the page.

+On publish tier instances on the other hand, catalog page urls should be kept stable to not lose gains on search engine rankings for example.
+Because of that publish tier instances will not render deep links to specific catalog pages per default.
+To change this behaviour, the _CIF URL Provider Specific Page Strategy_ can be configured to always generate specific page urls.

 ## Custom URL Formats {#custom-url-format}

-To provide a custom URL format a project can implement the [`UrlFormat` interface](https://javadoc.io/doc/com.adobe.commerce.cif/core-cif-components-core/latest/com/adobe/cq/commerce/core/components/services/urls/UrlFormat.html) and regsiter the implementation as OSGI service, using it either as category page or product page url format.
-The `UrlFormat#PROP_USE_AS` service property indicates, which of the configured pre-defined formats to replace:

-* `useAs=productPageUrlFormat`, will replace the configured product page url format
-* `useAs=categoryPageUrlFormat`, will replace the configured category page url format

-If there are multiple implementations of the `UrlFormat` registered as OSGI services, the one with the higher service ranking replaces the one(s) with the lower service ranking.
+To provide a custom URL format a project can implement etiher the [`ProductUrlFormat`](https://javadoc.io/doc/com.adobe.commerce.cif/core-cif-components-core/latest/com/adobe/cq/commerce/core/components/services/urls/ProductUrlFormat.html) or the [`CategoryUrlFormat`](https://javadoc.io/doc/com.adobe.commerce.cif/core-cif-components-core/latest/com/adobe/cq/commerce/core/components/services/urls/CategoryUrlFormat.html) service interface and register the implementation as OSGI service.
+Those implementations, if available, will replace the configured, pre-defined format.
+If there are multiple implementations registered, the one with the higher service ranking replaces the one(s) with the lower service ranking.

-The `UrlFormat` must implement a pair of methods to build a URL from a given Map of parameters and to parse an URL to return the same Map of parameters.
-The parameters are the same as described above, only for categories an additional `{{uid}}` parameter is provided to the `UrlFormat`.
+The custom URL format implementations must implement a pair of methods to build a URL from given parameters, and to parse a URL to return the same parameters respectively.

 ## Combine with Sling Mappings {#sling-mapping}